The Extras That Make a “Complete Meal”:

 - Coenzyme Q10 (CoQ10) – Also called ubiquinone, CoQ10 is related to Vitamin K. CoQ10 naturally occurs in the body and is particularly important in mitochondrial energy synthesis.
 It acts as a cofactor that creates adenosine triphosphate (ATP).
 ATP is the body’s major source of energy to fuel its biochemical reactions.
-The benefits of CoQ10 include boosts the immune system especially for chronic disease states, improves inflammation especially gingivitis, and is helpful in heart diseases including cardiomyopathy.
+The benefits of CoQ10 include: boosting the immune system, especially for chronic disease states, improving inflammation, especially gingivitis, and it is also helpful in heart diseases, including cardiomyopathy.

 - Borage Seed Oil – Has one of the highest amounts of GLA (linolenic acid) of any seed oils.
 It is thought to provide therapeutic benefits in cases of rheumatologic illness due to it’s anti-inflammatory effects.
 It therefore may also have benefits for arthritis, atopic eczema, and respiratory inflammation.